-A New Poll Reveals That Porn Star Stormy Daniels Is More Believable Than Donald Trump
+A New Poll Reveals That Adult Film Star Stormy Daniels Is More Believable Than Donald Trump

-As Donald Trump and porn star Stormy Daniels are embroiled in a massive game of “he said, she said,” a new poll reveals that the general public is more likely to believe Daniels over Trump.
+As Donald Trump and adult film star Stormy Daniels are embroiled in a massive game of “he said, she said,” a new poll reveals that the general public is more likely to believe Daniels over Trump.

 According to People, “34 percent of respondents to the poll said they believe Daniels more than Trump, while 30 percent said they believe the president more.”
 The difference may be close, but it is telling when broken down further into gender and race.